mrinmoykaran/GradientTextView/README.md

 ### Using Gradle
 ---

-*Versions 1.0.0 can only be used with jitpack, versions 1.1.0 and up can be used with Maven Central.*
+*Versions 1.0.0 can only be used with jitpack

 **Step 1 :** Add it in your root `build.gradle` at the end of repositories.
 ```xml